01. Youth mental health and wellbeing

 06. Risk factors for mental health: Internalised racism

 Internalised racism is the acceptance, by a stigmatised, marginalised member of a non-elite racial group of negative societal beliefs, stereotypes, prejudices, and discriminatory behaviour about them, which might further lead to the rejection of cultural or religious practices of their own racial group.
 Though individual may or may not be aware of his/her own acceptance of those negative beliefs about him/her, other components that are considered part of racial, gender expression, sexual identity doubt, are also considered part of the construction of internalised racism.
 Hence, Internalised racism is a psychological process that affects all non-elite racial, gender and sexual minority groups.
-It involves the acceptance of the typical conventional representation of race, gender that places racial and gender minority groups beneath a privileged racial group or the persons conforming to socially constructed hegemonic expressions of gender and sexual identities.
+It involves the acceptance of the typical conventional representation of race, gender that places racial and gender minority groups beneath a privileged racial group conforming to socially constructed hegemonic expressions of gender and sexual identities.

 This tolerance of negative stereotypes about one’s racial, gender, sexual group might lead to self-degradation, self-alienation incorporating shame about one’s racial, gender, or sexual identity; specifically, the acceptance of prejudices about one’s abilities, beauty, sexuality, gender expression, body, and/or intellect worth.
 Therefore, one of the manifestations of internalised racism is the abandonment of the characteristics associated with one’s racial, gender, and/or sexual identity in favour of the privileged racial group’s culture and/or values, or the hegemonic expression of gender and sexual identities in the efforts to acculturate to a racist and/or homophobic society.
 Thus, this can lead to devaluing of the heritage of one’s racial and gender group in favour of acculturating to societal conservative cultural and/or religious beliefs that have been shown to have negative impacts on the mental health and well-being of racial, gender, and sexual minorities.